 - Lovcen National Park: Lovcen is the birth and final resting place of Montenegro’s hero, prince, bishop, poet, and philosopher, Petar II Petrović-Njegoš.
 The mountains and the forests are great for hiking (and skiing in the winter).
 But the highlight is certainly the Njegos monument, which has sculptures by Croatian icon Ivan Mestrovic inside and stunning views all the way to Kotor Bay outside.
-Check back later in the week for more on Lovcen NP and its surroundings.
+Click here to read more on Lovcen NP and its surroundings.

 - If you’re going to Lovcen, you might as well stop by Cetinje, Montenegro’s old capital.
 There you’ll find a monastery and a history museum, and you can have a coffee in one of the strangely numerous cafés (for a city with a population of less than 14,000) that line the main street.